DjangoGirls/tutorial/code_editor/README.md

 ## Sublime Text 2

 Sublime Text is a very popular editor with a free evaluation period.
-It's easy to install and use, and available for all operating systems.
+It's easy to install and use, and it's available for all operating systems.

 [Download it here](http://www.sublimetext.com/2)